Changissnz/nu_merchant_principal/README.md

 as well be a wolf.
 It may as well be a wolf because it would prefer that you are eaten instead of it.

+Suppose there is some kind of wisdom in ultra-competitive environments, borne out of Laissez-faire, that goes something similar as "one should make as much effort in befriending another as the effort required to defend against an enemy."
+This is an "ideal" that is much easier to declare and believe in than to successfully accomplish.
+The difficulty of accomplishing this "ideal" rests upon the nature that surrounds the center, for there is no mechanical principle behind it that ensures the equal probability of easiness in befriending and enemizing.
+Who is to state, with a guarantee that rests completely on confidence instead of fear, that every person becomes an enemy in the eyes of a "neo-mercantilist" (for lack of a better term)?